 You’ve probably heard of reckless driving, but it’s important to know what counts as reckless driving if you’re headed to court.
 The right traffic ticket lawyer can walk you through the ins and outs of reckless driving vs. speeding, and the right traffic ticket lawyer can also walk you through your case.

 Read on to learn a little more about reckless driving, and see what a traffic ticket lawyer can do to help you when you’re stuck in a bind.

 What counts as speeding?

 Speeding is pretty self-explanatory.
 If you’re going a single mile-per-hour over the posted speed limit, an police officer is able to pull you over and give you a ticket.
-However, there’s a point at which speeding becomes reckless driving, and as a traffic ticket attorney in New Jersey like our friends at Rispoli & Borneo P.C. can explain, it’s usually best to avoid going more than 30 mph over the speed limit.
+However, there’s a point at which speeding becomes reckless driving, and as a traffic ticket attorney like our friends at Rispoli & Borneo P.C. can explain, it’s usually best to avoid going more than 30 mph over the speed limit.

 What is reckless driving?

 Reckless driving is usually defined as any action taken behind the wheel that can endanger others.
 While this includes speeding by a certain amount, it also includes racing, illegally passing, or driving improperly for the given road conditions.
 If you’re ripping donuts in an intersection, you can be booked for reckless driving.
 But, if you’re driving too fast for snowy conditions, you can be booked for reckless driving also.